✓ Updated March 2026

 Sunrise over Red Square

 Witness the heart of Moscow awaken as the first rays of sun paint the Kremlin walls and St. Basil's Cathedral in hues of gold and rose.
-This magical hour offers a profound sense of history and tranquility, a stark contrast to its bustling daytime energy.
-Arrive before dawn to secure a prime spot and feel the city's pulse begin.
+Arrive before dawn to have this iconic space almost entirely to yourself, capturing stunning photographs without the crowds and feeling the immense history of the place.

-In winter, Gorky Park transforms into a magical wonderland, boasting one of the largest outdoor ice skating rinks in Europe, complete with illuminated trees and cozy cafes.
-Even if you don't skate, the atmosphere is enchanting, with families and friends enjoying the crisp air and festive spirit.
-Rent skates and glide under the stars for an unforgettable evening.
+In winter, Gorky Park transforms into a magical wonderland with one of the city's largest outdoor ice skating rinks, complete with twinkling lights and festive music.
+Even if you don't skate, the atmosphere is infectious, offering a quintessential Russian winter experience with warm drinks readily available.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.